This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Purchasing desire

 In 1974, the couple sees their chance to buy both the building at Appelmansstraat 5 and the one at Vestingstraat 2.
 This also allows them to finally do a major renovation .
 A year later, Bernard Proot , a baker-patissier, arrives, who helps Arnout in the studio during the winter months.
-In the summer, Bernard returns to his hometown of Ostend to enjoy the high season at various bakeries and patissiers on the coast.
+In the summer, Bernard returns to his hometown of Ostend to enjoy the high season at various bakeries and pastry shops on the coast.

 This section doesn’t currently include any content.
 Add content to this section using the sidebar.